• Skip to primary navigation

 For a mocktail simply eliminate the tequila and top off your drink with additional club soda or your favorite flavored soda water.

-For more delicious Stirrings’ recipes and beautiful photos check out their Instagram @stirrings, Pinterest @Stirrings Mixers, Twitter @stirringsmixers and “Like” the Stirrings Facebook page.
+For more delicious Stirrings' recipes and beautiful photos check out their Instagram, Pinterest and Facebook page.
 Locally, their mixers and rimmer garnishes are available at Acme, Janssens, Hockessin Liquors and Total Wine & More.
-For more locations check here: Stirrings’ store locator.

 Reader Interactions